Fullspeed-Family/fullspeed-resources/content/appendix/glossary/_index.md

 Here you can find short descriptions of terms, names and other things that pop up in fullspeed.

 ##### aAace
 This often pops up in a team competition when every member of one team finishes before any of the opponent team's players.
-It comes from the old Fullspeed team *against All Authority* (aAa).
+It comes from the old Fullspeed team *against All authority* (aAa).

 ##### Air-Brake (AB)
 Airbrake refers to the technique where you break while in the air.
 This stops forward rotation of your car and is used to make sure you get a flat landing.
 It is also commonly used to lower your air time.